Hafez al-Assad: "Duality of power"

-By the Fourth Regional Congress and Tenth National Congress in September and October 1968, Assad had extended his grip on the army, and Jadid still controlled the party.
+By the Fourth Regional Ba’ath party Congress and Tenth National Congress in September and October 1968, Assad had extended his grip on the army, but Jadid still controlled the party.
 At both congresses, Assad was outvoted on most issues, and his arguments were firmly rejected.
 While he failed in most of his attempts, he had enough support to remove two socialist theoreticians (Prime Minister Yusuf Zu'ayyin and Minister of Foreign Affairs Brahim Makhous) from the Regional Command.
 However, the military's involvement in party politics was unpopular with the rank and file; as the gulf between Assad and Jadid widened, the civilian and military party bodies were forbidden to contact each other.
 Despite this, Assad was winning the race to accumulate power.
 As Munif ar-Razzaz (ousted in the 1966 Syrian coup d'état) noted, "Jadid's fatal mistake was to attempt to govern the army through the party".

 While Assad had taken control of the armed forces through his position as Minister of Defense, Jadid still controlled the security and intelligence sectors through Abd al-Karim al-Jundi (head of the National Security Bureau).
 Jundi—a paranoid, cruel man—was feared throughout Syria.
 In February 1969, the Assad-Jadid conflict erupted in violent clashes through their respective proteges: Rifaat al-Assad (Hafez's brother and a high-ranking military commander) and Jundi.
 The reason for the violence was Rifaat al-Assad's suspicion that Jundi was planning an attempt on Assad's life.
 The suspected assassin was interrogated and confessed under torture.
 Acting on this information, Rifaat al-Assad argued that unless Jundi was removed from his post he and his brother were in danger.